doyle199/AWS-Advanced-Cloud-Monitoring-with-Datadog/README.md

-# AWS-Advanced-Cloud-Monitoring-with-Datadog
+# AWS-Monitoring-with-Datadog
-AWS Advanced Cloud Monitoring with Datadog
+AWS Monitoring with Datadog

 Go to the following link and click on free trial: https://www.datadoghq.com